MicrosoftDocs/windows-itpro-docs/windows/configuration/cortana-at-work/cortana-at-work-scenario-1.md

 When you say &quot;Cortana&quot;, Cortana will open in listening mode to acknowledge the wake word.

-[Insert screenshot 4]
+Insert screenshot 4

 Once you finish saying your query, Cortana will open with the result.

+>[!NOTE]
-**Note** : If you've disabled the wake word using MDM or Group Policy, you will need to manually activate the microphone by selecting Cortana, then the mic button.
+>If you've disabled the wake word using MDM or Group Policy, you will need to manually activate the microphone by selecting Cortana, then the mic button.